jameskimmel/ZFS/The problem with RAIDZ.md

 ### padding:
 ZFS allocates space on RAIDZ vdevs in even multiples of p+1 sectors to prevent unusable-small gaps on the disk. p is the number of parity, so for RAIDZ1 this would be 1+1=2, for RAIDZ2 this would be 2+1=3,for RAIDZ3 this would be 3+1=4.
 To avoid these gaps, ZFS will pad out all writes so they’re an even multiple of this p+1 value.
-Padding is not really writing something on the disk, just leave these secotors out.
+Padding is not really writing data onto disks, it just leaves these secotors out.

 With that technical stuff out of the way, let's look at real examples :)